dddrrreee/cs140e-22win/labs/3-bootloader/README.md

      when in fact it was a hardware problem.
 You always want a quick way to delta debug, especially since we are all remote.

-     Ideally you have a second pi.
+     Ideally: you have a second pi.

 --------------------------------------------------------------------
 ### Step 1: write the unix side `my-install` first